 MATCH PROCEDURE

-MATCHING TO PROGRAM TYPE ( Job Description)
+MATCHING TO PROGRAM TYPE

 The Housing Matcher will work with Housing Program Administrators, Case Managers, and Navigators with matching homeless clients within the Fresno/Madera Continuum of Care (FMCoC) to housing programs to include Joint Th-RRH offered within the FMCoC.
 The Housing Matcher will process Match Forms and facilitate Navigator communications with matched programs to present to homeless clients to better foster client choice.
 The Housing Matcher will work closely with the Community Coordinator and HMIS Data Administrator to track homeless trends, all the while working with the Navigators to ensure timely documentation and completion of permanent housing efforts culminating in the successful housing of homeless clients.
 Matching Procedures/Processes: